NAKASENDO WAY WITH AUSWALK

 WHAT’S INCLUDED

-• All accommodation on the walk in authentic Japanese Ryokans and guesthouses
+• Accommodation in authentic Japanese Ryokans and guesthouses.

-• All multi-course dinners and breakfasts on the walk
+• Multi-course dinners and breakfasts during the walk.

-• All luggage transport (see the luggage transfer section on individual walk pages for specific details)
+• Luggage transport for most days (see the luggage transfer section on individual walk pages for specific details).

 • Comprehensive walk notes written and curated by Auswalk to assure that you can walk with confidence.